 Incompetent to Stand Trial (IST)

-Approximately 30% of the 1,250 patients at DSH-Napa were hospitalized on IST commitments.
+Approximately 30% of the 1,250 patients at DSH-Napa were admitted on IST commitments.
 These individuals have committed a criminal offense but are unable to go to trial or plea-bargain because of mental impairment.
 The county superior courts have determined that these defendants are unable to understand the criminal charges against them and/or assist their attorneys in preparing a rational defense.
 The focus of treatment for these patients is to regain competency so that they can return to court and face charges.
 As on NGRI units, psychologists on IST units also serve on a multidisciplinary team and provide the range of clinical treatment services noted above.
 However, treatment for these patients is more psycho-educational in nature.
 Patients attend competency groups designed to enable them to understand the nature of the criminal charges against them and to meaningfully participate in their own defense.
 These patients must also pass a competency evaluation before they are returned to court.
 The IST patients are treated on approximately 7 locked units.

 As above, interns interested in working on a competency to stand trial unit will join an existing treatment team consisting of a psychologist, psychiatrist, rehabilitation/recreation therapist, and carry a caseload of individual patients.
 On an IST unit, an intern provides competency restoration interventions, including individual and group treatment, assesses safety risks, and provides therapeutic interventions to target treatment goals.
 Interns may complete a rotation working with new admissions from the county jail who need rapid stabilization.
 Interns on an admission team will complete admission psychology assessments, which includes determining a new patient’s diagnosis, screening for cognitive impairment, determining trial competence and assessing for relevant risks (violence, suicide).
 Interns who work on a long-term IST team may conduct brief psychological assessments and/or psychological screens to inform treatment planning, seek additional services and/or determine trial competence (including ultimate likelihood of restoration).
 Interns will have the opportunity to administer, score, and interpret several measures and instruments used when evaluating a patient’s competency to stand trial.
 These measures include the Revised - Competency Assessment Instrument and Georgia Court Competency Test, the MacArthur Competence Assessment Tool - Criminal Adjudication and Evaluation of Competency to Stand Trial – Revised and the Evaluation of Competency to Stand Trial, among others.
 Interns often participate in evaluating malingering, utilizing measures such as the Inventory of Legal Knowledge and Structured Inventory of Reported Symptoms – 2nd Edition, as well as assessing a patient’s cognitive functioning.
 Interns participating in a competency to stand trial rotation often complete a number of suicide risk assessments, develop behavioral plans, consult with the hospital’s Forensic Services department, and participate in treatment planning conferences.
 Interns are also encouraged to participate in unit dispositional staff meetings, where clinical staff evaluate a patient’s competency in a group format.
 Many interns choose to participate in Mock Trial, a weekly group where patients are evaluated in a simulated trial setting.